 - Ofsted policy guidance updates – Advice and guidance on the latest online safety guidance relating to online safety and online bullying.

-This package is available to all schools (Knowsley, Sefton, Liverpool, St Helens, Halton and beyond) at an annual cost of £500, if you want additional details or have any queries about this service please contact email@example.com or call 0151 443 2155.
+This package is available to all schools (Knowsley, Sefton, Liverpool, St Helens, Halton and beyond) at an annual cost of £550, if you would like additional details or have any queries about this service then please contact firstname.lastname@example.org or call 0151 443 2155.

 Online Safety – Bespoke Support

 Knowsley CLCs are able to help schools with their Online Safety strategy, planning and delivery.
 We have for a number of years supported schools in creating digital citizens.
 This support can be delivered via different channels:

 Strategic Support – we can support schools in developing a strategy for Online Safety.
 This will include looking at all elements of Online Safety including planning, policy, infrastructure & classroom delivery.
 This can also include support for schools who are undertaking the 360⁰ eSafety Award.